Oludamola Osayomi

-Oludamola Bolanle ("Damola") Osayomi (born 26 June 1986 in Ilesha, Osun State) is a Nigerian sprinter who specializes in the 100 metres and 200 metres.
+Oludamola Bolanle ("Damola") Osayomi (born 26 June 1986) is a Nigerian sprinter who specializes in the 100 metres and 200 metres.
 She is a four-time gold medallist at the African Championships in Athletics and won an Olympic silver medal with Nigeria in the 4×100 metres relay at the 2008 Beijing Olympics.
 She also won the 100 and 200 m sprints at the 2007 All-Africa Games.

 Her best for the 100 m is 10.99 seconds, set in São Paulo in 2011.
 She studied business administration at the University of Texas at El Paso and represented the school in athletics in 2006.
 She was the original winner of the 100 m at the 2010 Commonwealth Games but was stripped of her title and banned after her doping test came back positive for the stimulant methylhexanamine.